 To see the Ford Fiesta only in the fourth spot will come as a shock to many.
 However, this is only January, so there is plenty of time for last years winner to make up lost ground.

 Volvo's XC40 is one of the older models in the top ten.
-Another that hovered around tenth place throughout 2020, starting 2021 in fifth place is encouraging for the Swedish manufacturer.
+Another that hovered around tenth place throughout 2020, starting 2021 in fifth place, is encouraging for the Swedish manufacturer.

-The Mercedes-Benz A-Class begins 2021 with a sixth place in January.
+The Mercedes-Benz A-Class begins in 2021 with sixth place in January.
 This followed up a fifth-place finish for 2020.
 A consistent performance sees it ahead of rivals in the Audi A3 and Volkswagen Golf so far.

 Seeing the VW Golf in a seventh-place represents a slow start to 2021.
 Compared to the overall third spot achieved in 2020, the german manufacturers best selling brand may also come under pressure from the impressive ID.3 electric in-house rival this year.